sai-sruthi/SmartWeatherApp/README.md

 * Run expo push:android:upload --api-key \<server key\> in the project directory to upload the server key to expo server

 ### Client setup
+* Install expo-cli
 * Run npm install in the project folder
+* Change server host/port with IP and configured port in config.js
 * Run npm start to start the expo server

 Download the expo application from Playstore/Appstore and scan the barcode generated on the expo server to run the application on your device.